Francorail: History

 In 1973 the company and MTE (Materiel de Traction Electrique), a joint subsidiary of Creusot-Loire and Jeumont-Schneider formed a Groupement d'Intérêt Economique with Francorail, called MTE-Francorail.

-In 1976 Francorail-MTE with Alsthom were contracted to manufacture the first series production TGV trains.
+In 1976 Francorail-MTE with Alstom were contracted to manufacture the first series production TGV trains.

 In 1987 the association became defunct with the transfer of the railway equipment activities of Schneider (rolling stock, and electrical equipment through MTE) to Alsthom.